Bio

 We doubled down.
 Informers are everywhere, but free speech is worth a holiday in sunny Vorkuta.
 So, possessed by the old fire-breather Heraclitus, we released a punk rock EP in 2018 to really give them reason to deplatform us.

 The track Generation Identitaire sent nervous twitches down the face of quite a few.
 It was based on a book by Markus Willinger, a declaration of war against the failed parent generation of 1968.

-It was reason enough for many to take a step back.
-Revolution was cool and everything, but not scary references to genetic iconoclasm.
+Enemy of the Matrix drew inspiration from Hávamál.
+We had literally morphed into Freyja & Óðinn.
 Lilou loved the punky screaming and in the electric guitars John found his mojo.
 But punk is a short, sharp, shock, and it lasted only for one EP.

 Airing from Kolyma (2018)